tjcw/screensavers/README.md

 Then go back to Linux, set up a file tree matching what you see in the reference installation package, and use 'zip' to pack it all into one file.
 Then take this to your Windows system and test it.

+If you only have a Windows system, the Linux parts of the above instrucitons can be run under WSL2 (Windows Subsystem for Linux Version 2).

 The reference zip files are supplied as part of the Sourceforge material at https://sourceforge.net/projects/linux-screensavers-for-windows/files/release1/ .